 - Limited.
-If a model had 1 study that met CSRQ Center's standards for rigor of research design and 1% to 25% of the outcomes showed positive model effects that were statistically significant (p ≤ .05), then the model received a limited rating, which is symbolized by a one-fourth shaded circle (). - Zero.
-If a model had zero studies that met CSRQ Center's standards for rigor of research design or 0% of the outcomes in the studies that met CSRQ Center's standards for rigor of research design showed statistically significant positive effects, as required for a limited rating, then the model received a zero rating, which is symbolized by a circle with a horizontal slash (2). - Negative.
-If a model had at least 10 studies that met CSRQ Center's standards for rigor of research design with at least 5 rated conclusive (and/or conclusive studies constituted at least 50% of the total studies coded) and 75% of the outcomes showed statistically significant negative model effects (p ≤ .05), with an overall mean model achievement effect of ES < 0, then it received a negative rating, which is symbolized by a circle with a minus sign (○).
-This indicated that research suggests the model has detrimental effects.
+If a model had 1 study that met the CSRQ Center's standards for rigor of research design and 1% to 25% of the outcomes showed statistically significant positive model effects ( $p \le .05$ ), then the model received a limited rating.
+A limited rating is symbolized by a one-fourth shaded circle (). - Zero.
+If a model had zero studies that met the CSRQ Center's standards for rigor of research design or 0% of the outcomes in the studies that met the CSRQ Center's standards for rigor of research design showed statistically significant positive effects, as required for a limited rating, then the model received a zero rating.
+A zero rating is symbolized by a circle with a diagonal slash (2). - Negative.
+If a model had at least 10 studies that met the CSRQ Center's standards for rigor of research design, with at least 5 rated conclusive (and/or conclusive studies constituted at least 50% of the total studies coded), and 75% of the outcomes showed statistically significant negative model effects (p ≤ .05), with an overall mean model achievement effect size of less than or equal to zero, then the model received a negative rating.
+A negative rating is symbolized by a circle with a minus sign ((C)).
+Studies that receive a negative rating suggest that the model has detrimental effects.
 In practice, this review did not find any evidence of this kind for any model. - No Rating.
-If a model had no studies (i.e., no evidence was available), then the model received a no rating, which is symbolized by a circle with "NR" ((R)).
+If a model had no studies (i.e., no evidence was available), then the model received a no rating.
+A no rating is symbolized by a circle with "NR" (NP).

-Category 4 evaluates the link between research and the CSR model's design.
-This category uses the qualitative information from QRT Part 1.
-Qualitative researchers applied the information synthesized in the Model Description Form (from QRT Part 1) into the following rubric.
+Category 4 evaluates the link between research and the ESP's design.
+This category used the qualitative information from QRT Part 1.
+Qualitative researchers applied the information synthesized in the Model Description Form (from QRT Part 1) onto the following rubric.

 - Very Strong.
-If a model provided documentation that explicitly described and convincingly supported links between the research base and all (100%) core components of its design, then it received a very strong rating, which is symbolized by a fully shaded circle (●). - Moderately Strong.
-If a model provided documentation that explicitly described and supported links between the research base and most (75%) of the core components of its design, then it received a moderately strong rating, which is symbolized by a three-fourths shaded circle (●). - Moderate.
-If a model provided documentation that explicitly described and supported links between the research base and half (50%) of the core components of its design, then it received a moderate rating, which is symbolized by a halfshaded circle (). - Limited.
-If a model provided documentation that explicitly described and supported links between the research base and less than half (below 50%) of the core components of its design, then it received a limited rating, which is symbolized by a one-fourth shaded circle (). - Zero.
-If a model provided documentation that referred to a nonspecific research base to support the inclusion of the core components in its design, then it received a zero rating, which is symbolized by a circle with a horizontal slash (⊘). - No Rating.
-If the CSRQ Center was unable to conduct a conversation with the model provider or obtain complete information to verify evidence, then the model received a no rating, which is symbolized by a circle with "NR" (\mathbb{NR}).
+If a model provided documentation that explicitly described and convincingly supported links between the research base and all (100%) core components of its design, then the model received a very strong rating.
+A very strong rating is symbolized by a fully shaded circle (●). - Moderately Strong.
+If a model provided documentation that explicitly described and supported links between the research base and most (75%) of the core components of its design, then the model received a moderately strong rating.
+A moderately strong rating is symbolized by a three-fourths shaded circle (●). - Moderate.
+If a model provided documentation that explicitly described and supported links between the research base and half (50%) of the core components of its design, then the model received a moderate rating.
+A moderate rating is symbolized by a half shaded circle (●). - Limited.
+If a model provided documentation that explicitly described and supported links between the research base and less than half (below 50%) of the core components of its design, then it received a limited rating.
+A limited rating is symbolized by a one-fourth shaded circle (). - Zero.
+If a model provided documentation that referred to a nonspecific research base to support the inclusion of the core components in its design, then the model received a zero rating.
+A zero rating is symbolized by a circle with a diagonal slash (∅). - No Rating.
+If the CSRQ Center was unable to conduct a conversation with the model provider or obtain complete information to verify evidence, then the model received a no rating.
+A no rating is symbolized by a circle with "NR" (NP).